 check your local rec center, gyms, or colleges about classes.

 especially if you get sore when you exercise. i have a shoulder and knee injury and swimming is really easy on my joints. its like the opposite of running but still great for youposted about 7 years ago

 every time you go to your closet, you have to do 15 lunges. increase the amount of lunges over time.

 Do something you enjoy, Like I hate exercise aswell and it just tires me out as im not enjoying it when doing it.
 But I love dancing, so i just dance in my room everyday.
 I dance like crazy, some of the moves I do are stupid, but fun and the main thing is im burning fat.
 But you really shouldnt let it get you down, thats what makes it worse.
 Just remain positive and be happy.
-That is probably the best cure, and the rest will all just fall into place…omg this reply sounds so deep lol…but hope it helps.posted over 3 years ago
+That is probably the best cure, and the rest will all just fall into place…omg this reply sounds so deep lol…but hope it helps.posted about 7 years ago